mhall24/openvpn_casestudy_data/README.md

 Instructor: Dr. Raj Jain
 Author: Michael J. Hall

-The paper is available online on [Dr. Jain's course website](https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html).
+The original paper is available online at: https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html.
 This GitHub repository serves as a permanent archival copy of that work done in November 2008.

 ## Repository Contents